Hoodie: History

-The word hood derives from the Anglo-Saxon word hōd, ultimately of the same root as an English hat.
-The garment's style and form can be traced back to Medieval Europe when the preferred clothing for monks included a hood called a cowl attached to a tunic or robes, and a chaperon or hooded cape was very commonly worn by any outdoors worker.
-Its appearance was known in England at least as early as the 12th century, possibly an import with the Norman conquest of England, as the capa was "a short hooded cloak which was common in Normandy."
+The garment's style and form can be traced back to Medieval Europe when the preferred clothing for Catholic monks included a hood called a cowl attached to a tunic or robes, and a chaperon or hooded cape was very commonly worn by any outdoors worker.
+Its appearance was known in England as early as the 12th century, possibly an import with the Norman conquest of England, as the capa was "a short hooded cloak which was common in Normandy."

 The hooded pullover is a utilitarian garment that originated in the 1930s in the US for workers in cold New York warehouses.
 The earliest clothing style was first produced by Champion in the 1930s in Rochester and marketed to laborers working in freezing temperatures in upstate New York.
-The term hoodie entered popular usage in the 1990s.

 The hoodie became popular in the 1970s, with several factors contributing to its success.
 Hip hop culture developed in New York City around this time and high fashion also took off during this era, as Norma Kamali and other high-profile designers embraced and glamorized the new clothing.
-Most critical to the hoodie's popularity during this time was its iconic appearance in the blockbuster Rocky film.
-The rise of hoodies with university logos began around this time.
+The hoodie also gained in popularity through athletic culture, especially following its prominent appearance in the 1976 film Rocky.

-By the 1990s, the hoodie had evolved into a symbol of isolation, a statement of academic spirit, and several fashion collections.
-The association with chavs or neds in the UK developed around this time, as their popularity rose with that specific demographic.
+By the 1990s, the hoodie had evolved into a symbol of isolation.
+The association with ravers in the UK developed around this time, as their popularity rose with that specific demographic.
 Young men, often skateboarders or surfers, sported the hoodie and spread the trend across the western part of the United States, most significantly in California.
 Tommy Hilfiger, Giorgio Armani, and Ralph Lauren, for example, used the hoodie as the primary component for many of their collections in the 1990s.

-A crystal-studded hoodie made by rapper Sean "Diddy" Combs was acquired by the Victoria & Albert Museum in London.
+Subcultures

+Hackers

+In the early 21st century, the image of hackers became associated with hoodies.
+Elliot Alderson, the protagonist of Mr. Robot, is a vigilante hacker who constantly wears a black hoodie.

+By country

 Australia

-In June 2011, police in Wynnum, Brisbane, launched a "Hoodie Free Zone" initiative, with shopkeepers encouraged to ask hoodie-wearers to leave.
-The zone is part of an initiative to educate businesses on how they can avoid armed robberies, in which the hoodie type of clothing is reportedly often worn.
+In June 2011, police in Wynnum, Brisbane, Australia launched a "Hoodie Free Zone" initiative, with shopkeepers encouraged to ask hoodie-wearers to leave.
+The zone was part of an initiative to educate businesses on how to avoid armed robberies, in which the hoodie type of clothing was reportedly often worn.

 Canada

-Across Canada, hoodies are a popular clothing item sometimes worn under a coat or jacket to provide an extra layer of clothing during the winter.
-In the province of Saskatchewan, hoodies without zippers are "bunny hugs."
+Across Canada, hoodies are a popular clothing item.
+They are sometimes worn under a coat or jacket to provide an extra layer of clothing during the winter.
+In Saskatchewan, only the zipperless, pullover version of the garment is referred to as the noun "Bunny Hug."

-Prior to the name Bunny Hug, they were called Kangaroos in Saskatchewan.